laisuk/OpenccNet/README.md

 ## Dictionary Files

 Ensure the necessary dictionary files are included in your project.
-Add the following to your `.csproj`:
+Add the following to your `.csproj`.
+In most case, it is auto-set when package added from `Nuget`:

 ```xml
 <ItemGroup>